With fundamental patents and trade-secret knowhow in place, the development of our IP strategy is ongoing.

 - Copyrighted writings and publications

-We make ceramic nanofibers by our proprietary PreciseFiber™ process, which results in highly uniform fibers in the diameter range of 100-300 nanometers.
-A human hair is about 1,000 times thicker than our fibers.
-Since fiber making often results in a wide range of fiber diameters, the narrow range of diameters we produce allows for high predictability of surface area.
+We make ceramic lattices by our proprietary process, which results in an entangled array of fibers in the diameter ranges of 100-300, 400-800 and 900-1500 nanometers.
+A human hair is about 1,000 times thicker than our finest fibers.
+Our manufacturing processes allow us to control, in narrow ranges, the fiber diameters we produce for high predictability of surface area.

 An example of surface area can be shown by comparing a bundle of smaller diameter fibers to a single fiber of the same mass as the bundle.
 Our example is a single piece of spaghetti (properly called a “spaghetto”) that can be imagined as a pasta fiber.